demirbilektm/QML-Examples/README.md

-# QML-Examples
+# QML-Layout-Examples

-This repo has small code samples that I developed while learning QML.
-You can find images and explanations about related codes in each file.
+This repo has small code samples that I developed while learning QML Layouts.
+You can find explanations about related codes in "Descriptions" file.
 Let's have fun!

 ![](fun-code.gif)